Jabernathy88/rpg-sandbox/World_of_Mists/Blades_of_Mist.md

 ### Balance

-_(Balance ratings always add up to 4, matching the choices for Power Tags above.
-On a regular character sheet, these ratings will have a "slider" appearance.)_
+_(Balance ratings always add up to 4, matching the choices for Power Tags above.)_

 * Mythos: 2
 * Logos: 2

+_(On a regular character sheet, Balance will have a "slider" appearance.)_

 ### Experience